Gandalf1783/JRPGGameServer/README.md

 QuadTreeLibrary (Mine, you can find the releases on my repo)

 ---

 ### Known Bugs:
-- Chunkgeneration always creates the whole map, rather than just a part of it.
-Will take exponentially more time with a larger world.
-- Sending all Players to a new Player is not done correctly!
 - Not a bug, but seed has to be determined when no world is loaded randomly.
-- Command world createimage does not always reflect the current world with the current seed.

 ### Things to Work on:
 - Security-Features during Login-Process